aappddeevv/scalajs-reaction/README.md

 Integrated API documentation:
 * [all modules](https://aappddeevv.github.io/scalajs-react/api/ttg/react)

+# Demo
+There is a demo app that is not integrated into the documentation site yet.
+If you run `sbt npmBuild` it will build the demo in the "dist" directory using fastOptJS.
+Just load "dist/index.html" into your browser to see the demo.

 # Motivation
 I was looking for a react facade that rethought reactive interactions.
 Many of the existing facades are straight adaptions of the standard react library and make it quite easy to program react in a scala environment.